nessshon/aiogram-tonconnect/docs/tutorial/user-guide/connecting-wallet.md

   transmits comprehensive information for processors.

 The ATCManager class is automatically distributed to all handlers as an atc_manager object via middleware.
-The `open_connect_wallet_window` method, requiring one argument, ConnectWalletCallbacks acts as a gateway to present the wallet connection window.
+The `connect_wallet` method, requiring one argument, ConnectWalletCallbacks acts as a gateway to present the wallet connection window.
 This set of callbacks, consisting of `before_callback` and `after_callback`.

 **Callback examples:**